 Honor Code cases will be forwarded to the Honor Council for hearing and decision if a student contests responsibility for violating the honor code and/or the consequences assigned by the faculty member.

-What are the Rights of Students Involved in an Honor Code Process?
+What are the rights of students involved in an Honor Code procedure?

 A student who is charged with violating the Honor Code has the right to: